We have updated our Corona (Covid-19) protocols for cleaning and disinfection services

 4.4 Placement and removal of PPE

-The aim of this document is to guarantee the correct execution of disinfection work, applying the appropriate measures to protect the health of our customers and our workers who carry out disinfection services against the virus that causes COVID-19, as these services are considered essential in accordance with the Department of Health Key Workers List.
+This document aims to guarantee the correct execution of disinfection work, applying the appropriate measures to protect the health of our customers and our workers who carry out disinfection services against the virus that causes COVID-19, as these services are considered essential in accordance with the Department of Health Key Workers List.

 - Coronavirus COVID-19